+1Note the FID is measured from the top of the rope runner edge laterally to swivel attachment point, covering the fall indication window

 Thank you for installing a Safescape.
 Please note that photographs were taken at your site as a part of the installation process and may be used on Safescape marketing and promotional materials.
 As a Safescape client, you may also be updated via email from time to time with industry developments & product innovation news.
 If you do not wish to receive future communication from Safescape, please tick here.